arturfil/graphics-engine/README.md

 # graphics-engine

-In order to run this file make sure to have the make application in your dev-environment (for linux & mac).
+In order to run this file make sure to have the make application in your dev-environment (for linux, mac or mingw).

 see the commands in the Makefile, type make and the following options: e.g: make <option>